MartaWoodkowski/Excel/README.md

 * Created a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

-## Statistical Analysis: evaluated the number of backers of successful and unsuccessful campaigns by creating summary statistics table.
+## Statistical Analysis: evaluated the number of backers of successful and unsuccessful campaigns by creating summary statistics table

 If one were to describe a successful crowdfunding campaign, most people would use the number of campaign backers as a metric of success.
 One of the most efficient ways that data scientists characterize a quantitative metric, such as the number of campaign backers, is by creating a summary statistics table.